-Recently, I have been wondering, does clutter affect children?
+Recently, I have been wondering, does having too many toys affect children?

 I came from a psychology background, so I am well aware that home environments can affect how people behave, think or feel.

-One of the things I realized recently is that my clutter is affecting how I behave, think and feel.
+One of the things I realized recently is that all of the clutter in my house, including my kid’s toys, is affecting how I behave, think and feel.
 It is pulling me away from my children and making me irritable.

 So I resolved to give up clutter for good.